codemonkeysio/code-monkeys-blog/docs/_posts/leetcode/2021-06-30-climbing-stairs-solution-1.md

 author: Jay the Code Monkey
 date: 2021-06-30T16:43:32.000Z
 topic: LeetCode
+description: Hey fellow Code Monkeys!!! 🐵 Check out the first Solution & Notes for the LeetCode problem Climbing Stairs! 🍌🐒
-description: You are climbing a staircase.
+cardDescription: You are climbing a staircase.
 It takes n steps to reach the top.
 Each time you can either climb 1 or 2 steps...
 img: leetcode/02-climbing-stairs-solution-1/post.png
 videoURL: 'https://www.youtube-nocookie.com/embed/jUP9BAs2GbE'
 mathjax: